d4rkf0x/d4rkf0x/README.md

 - 😄 Pronouns: They/them, 29Å
 - ⚡ Fun fact: I am currently employed.
 - 👁️ Looking forward to moving on with my life.
+- 🎶 I am just now getting the married life, feel free to congratulate me when you see me IRL

 <!---
 API_KEY="8wcxsJNd2GadQjgtA9TvSDhNx"